ITR13/CobaltCoreEditor/README.md

 Each time you import a shipmod a backup will be created next to it.
 If the game breaks after importing, replace Save.json with the latest backup.

+NB: To close the program, press alt+f4 while having it focused.

 ## TODO:
 [ ] Fix windows not having close button